 The telehandler has become very popular in construction.
 Its versatility and the availability of attachments enable the telehandler's boom to carry out other tasks (such as loading with a bucket or sweeping with a hydraulic brush).
 Once again, knowing your site and load will be instrumental when choosing the right machine.
 Read our Ultimate Guide to Telehandler Hire for more information.

 A small 4 or 6 meter telehandler will be more nimble in smaller spaces.
 For lifting to great heights, Tiger Plant offers up to 17 meter telehandlers - and several sizes in between the two extremes.
 If you are unsure about which size to go for, ask our friendly team for some help in deciding which forklift is best for you.
 You can also find out more about safely operating a telehandler on our blog.

-The cost will be relative to the type of forklift you want and the length of time you want it for.
+The cost will be relative to the type of telehandler you want and the length of time you want it for.
 You can hire a forklift for a single day or for many months, and Tiger Plant Hire has a variety of options that can flex to your needs.
-As a rough guide, a counterbalance forklift will start at £110 per week for a long term hire or up to £350 per week for short-term hire or for a truck with a heavier lifting capacity.
+As a rough guide, a counterbalance telehandler will start at £110 per week for a long-term hire or up to £350 per week for a short-term hire or for a truck with a heavier lifting capacity.